Google Stadia: Discontinuation of Stadia

 On September 29, 2022, Google announced that it would shut down Stadia, citing its lack of traction with users.
-The service shut down on January 18, 2023, and Google refunded all purchases for hardware and games made through the Google and Stadia stores.
+The service was shut down on January 18, 2023, and Google refunded all purchases for hardware and games made through the Google and Stadia stores leaving its own controller being Bluetooth compatible.
 All storefront features were disabled with the announcement.
-The technology behind Stadia was to be utilized in other parts of Google, including with its partners, however, in March 2023, Axios's Stephan Totilo stated that Google has also terminated this white-label service.
+The technology behind Stadia was to be utilized in other parts of Google, including with its partners, however, in March 2023, Axios's Stephen Totilo stated that Google has also terminated this white-label service.
 According to Google's Jack Buser, "We are not offering that streaming option, because it was tied to Stadia itself.
 So, unfortunately, when we decided to not move forward with Stadia, that sort of [business-to-business] offering could no longer be offered as well."

+Shortly after announcing the end of Stadia in October 2022, Google unveiled new Chromebooks designed around cloud gaming, with GeForce Now preinstalled and direct support for Xbox Cloud Gaming, Amazon Luna, and Google Play.

 Neither Stadia employees nor game developers were made aware of these plans before the announcement, which caused concern for developers who had planned to release new games on the service.
 Ubisoft stated that Stadia players would be able to transfer their purchased games to personal computer versions via their Ubisoft Connect platform for free.
 Other studios said they were evaluating methods to transfer saved game progress from Stadia to other platforms ahead of the shutdown.
 For example, Bethesda Softworks confirmed that players of Elder Scrolls Online would be able to transfer their Stadia accounts to other platforms.
 Some games that had been Stadia-exclusive would be released as multiplatform titles, such as Tequila Works' Gylt.
 Not all Stadia-exclusive games are available elsewhere after its closure.
 For example, Outcasters from Splash Damage was reliant on Stadia technology, so the developers have no plans to port the game to other systems.

+Google officially shut down Stadia on January 18, 2023 at 11:59 PM PST (07:59 UTC).